wp-plugins/ie-check/readme.txt

 * Choose the recommended site
 * Allow user to dismiss message

+== Todo ==

+* BUG: Correct message that also shows up when using Safari 6
+* Display message as a modal

 == Screenshots ==
 1. Full screen showing warning message
 2. Plugin configuration